 Tall wheat grass in saline soils

-When used with companion legumes, it is invaluable for rehabilitating and improving agricultural productivity in land affected by secondary salinity (man induced salinity).
+When used with companion legumes, it is invaluable for rehabilitating and improving agricultural productivity in land affected by secondary salinity (human induced salinity).

-Typical of all introduced plants, wheat grass management must be aimed at confining it to where it is sown.
-The easiest and most effective method to achieve this is don't allow it to set seed over summer.
+Typical of all introduced plants, managing wheat grass must be aimed at confining it to where it is sown.
+The easiest and most effective method to achieve this is to not allow it to set seed over summer.